Doshisha Visiting Fellows

 Doshisha Visiting Fellows Application Process

-Applicants should consult closely with their AKP Campus Representative or with the AKP office.
+Applicants should consult closely with their AKP Campus Representative or with the AKP US Office.
 You may direct inquiries to Peter Flueckiger, Chair of the AKP Board of Directors, at [email protected]

 The applicant must submit the following: